ivantsepp/github_tools/README.md

 # GithubTools

 A collection of GitHub command line commands for a better workflow.
-GithubTools is a command line that bundles a variety of functionality that better integrates GitHub with Git.
+GithubTools is a command line tool that bundles a variety of functionality that better integrates GitHub with Git.

 ## Installation